MjStrwy/VR-NanoDegree_02_Udacity-Apartment/README.md

 This Google Cardboard app simulates a small apartment in VR.
 The project demonstrates the use of VR cameras, 3D models, and lighting techniques optimized for low-power VR devices (e.g. phones).

 One Thing I Liked:
-I spent far too long just having fun placing furniture and customizing my "VR" apartment.
+I had a lot of fun placing the props in the scene and designing a nice virtual environment for myself.
+I spent the bulk of the dev time just having fun placing furniture and customizing my "VR" apartment.

 One Challenge:
+I had some challenges figuring out how best to adjust the scene lighting.
+Baked lights appear much brighter than real-time lights of the same intensity and the lighting appears darker when deployed to mobile.

 Additional Resources:
 -HTC Vive 3D Model, courtesy of SketchFab User "Eternal Realm", used under Creative Commons Attribution License 4.0 (https://creativecommons.org/licenses/by/4.0/)